 Annual monitoring of Deerfield's Town Forests and conservation areas ensures that they comply with the terms of their respective easements.
-This year, DCC members consulted with NH Fish & Game to formulate stewardship plans for the Corey Wildlife Open Space Subdivision (Browns Mill CE) Map 411 Lot 45-13.
 The Conservation Commission also responds to resident reports of wetland disturbances, safety issues, unauthorized cutting, dumping, and ATV activity on conservation parcels and in wetland areas.

-Particular attention over the past year has once again focused on renewed reports of ATV use, target shooting, and other violations taking place on the trails of the Lindsay-Flanders Conservation Area.
+In 2021 placement of game cameras, and posting of signs restricting motorized vehicle activity, target shooting and other unauthorized activities on the Lindsay-Flanders Conservation Area has seen positive results.